Shell's BG purchase could be catalyst needed for U.S. shale deals

 To be sure, some prominent shale oil producers have made clear they would like to remain independent, while acknowledging their fiduciary duty to shareholders requires they entertain offers that may arise.

-Whiting Petroleum Corp, the largest oil producer in North Dakota, carried out a new round of capital raising to shore up its balance sheet last month and quashed chatter it was for sale.
+Whiting Petroleum Corp (WLL.N), the largest oil producer in North Dakota, carried out a new round of capital raising to shore up its balance sheet last month and quashed chatter it was for sale.

 That deal increased Exxon's shale know-how, but it was also criticized for increasing the company's exposure to natural gas, which has been less lucrative than oil.